Follow TV Tropes

 • Alien Space Bats: A world where the Axis Powers won the war, thanks to a time traveler.

-• Finland is a nuclear-armed democratic republic, but currently occupies Russia's White Sea territories while defending its past collaboration with the Nazis as pure necessity.
+• Finland is a nuclear-armed democratic republic, but it currently occupies Russia's White Sea territories while defending its past collaboration with the Nazis as pure necessity.
 Numerous Slavs would have harsh words to say to that.

 • Sweden was a pro-Axis neutral that deported Jewish refugees and formerly ratified antisemitic legislation to appease Berlin.